yunify/qingcloud-csi/README.md

 ## Description
 QingCloud CSI plugin implements an interface between Container Storage Interface ([CSI](https://github.com/container-storage-interface/)) enabled Container Orchestrator (CO) and the storage of QingCloud.
 Currently, QingCloud CSI disk plugin has been developed and manages disk volume in QingCloud platform.

- QingCloud CSI plugin has been passed the [CSI test](https://github.com/kubernetes-csi/csi-test) in Kubernetes v1.10 environment.

 ## Disk Plugin